IbrahimAllison/text-editor-meeting-PWA-criteria/README.md

 Below is an high level overview on how to execute this application.

 Steps:
-1. Create the necessary dependencies
+1. Create and run the necessary dependencies
-2. Run npm init -y
-3. Run npm i sequelize
-4. Run npm i express
-5. Run npm i nodemon
-7. Run npm i sequelize
-8. Run npm start.
+2.	start the application by running npm run startdev
+3. Test the application on your PC using node server.js and test the application in your browser using http://localhost:PORT 3000
+4. Initialize git and commit using the command line:
+5. git init
+6. git add -A
+7. git status
+8. git commit -m "initial commit"
+9. heroku create
+10. git push heroku main (after login to heroku.com and created the app for your deployment).
+11. Heroku open

 ## Technologies Used